-• Wi-Fi Services: This allows devices to use the vehicle hotspot.

-- Wi-Fi Name: Touch to change the vehicle Wi-Fi name. - Wi-Fi Password: Touch to change the vehicle Wi-Fi password. - Connected Devices: Touch to show connected devices. - Share Hotspot Data: Touch On to allow devices to use the vehicle hotspot and its data, or touch Off to allow devices to only use the vehicle hotspot but not its data.
+- Wi-Fi Services: This allows devices to use the vehicle hotspot.
+Touch the controls on the infotainment display to disable or enable. - Wi-Fi Name: Touch to change the vehicle Wi-Fi name. - Wi-Fi Password: Touch to change the vehicle Wi-Fi password. - Connected Devices: Touch to show connected devices. - Share Hotspot Data: Touch On to allow devices to use the vehicle hotspot and its data, or touch Off to allow devices to only use the vehicle hotspot but not its data.